 3. You can block and report a user that you might think writes untruthful or inaccurate reviews about you.
 Reacting to this in a timely manner on the platform also increases your chances of them removing the review.

-Getting feedback online shouldn’t always be counter productive.
+Getting feedback online shouldn’t always be counterproductive.
 We all have a bad day or two in the long run but turning it into a learning experience and improving is what matters.
-Not all reviews are negative but those that are can help you write content and create a message that addresses the public concerns about your product or service and therefor enhance your content marketing.
+Not all reviews are negative but those that are can help you write content and create a message that addresses the public concerns about your product or service and therefore enhance your content marketing.